4d/docs/website/translated_docs/fr/ViewPro/method-list.md

 #### Description

-La commande `VP Get stylesheets` <!-- REF #_method_.VP Get stylesheets.Summary -->retourne la collection d'objets feuille de style définis de la cible (*scope*) désignée<!-- END REF -->.
+The `VP Get stylesheets` command <!-- REF #_method_.VP Get stylesheets.Summary -->returns the collection of defined style sheet objects from the designated *scope*<!-- END REF -->.

 Dans *vpAreaName*, passez la propriété du nom de la zone 4D View Pro.
 Si vous passez un nom inexistant, une erreur est retournée.

-Vous pouvez définir l'emplacement dans lequel vous souhaitez lire les feuilles de style dans le paramètre *scope* à l'aide de l'indice de la feuille (la numérotation commence à partir de 0) ou à l'aide des constantes suivantes :
+You can define where to get the style sheets in the optional *scope* parameter using the sheet index (counting begins at 0) or with the following constants:

 *   `vk current sheet`
 *   `vk workbook`